The Donaghey College of Science, Technology, Engineering, and Mathematics (DCSTEM) is proud to support and partner with numerous centers and programs.

 The Countdown Round is a fast-paced, oral competition for top-scoring individuals (based on scores in the Sprint and Target Rounds).
 In this round, pairs of Mathletes compete against each other and the clock to solve problems.
 Calculators are not permitted.

-EIT partners with the Central Arkansas Chapter of the National Society of Professional Engineers to host the Central Arkansas Chapter Competition of MATHCOUNTS.
+DCSTEM partners with the Central Arkansas Chapter of the National Society of Professional Engineers to host the Central Arkansas Chapter Competition of MATHCOUNTS.
 Area teams and individuals compete at the UA Little Rock campus, and the top competitors advance to the state competition.
-The winners of the state competition will represent Arkansas at the national competition in Orlando, Florida.
+The winners of the state competition will represent Arkansas at the national competition in Washington, DC on May 8-9, 2022.

 For more information or how to register please visit: https://www.mathcounts.org/

-The 2020 Central Arkansas Chapter MATHCOUNTS Competition will take place on February 15, 2020.
+The 2022 Central Arkansas Chapter MATHCOUNTS Competition will take place, virtually, on February 17, 2022.

-The 2020 Arkansas State Competition will be March 7.
+The 2022 Arkansas State Competition will be March 12 on the campus of UA Little Rock.

 BEST Robotics – Little Rock BEST